 Maintaining the condition of your tyres is crucial for vehicle safety, and UK law is clear on the minimum legal standards for this part of your car.
 There are three main laws relating to tyres that you should be aware of.
 These are:

-- The minimum tyre tread depth is 1.6mm – this is measured across the central three-quarters of the breadth of the tyre and around the entire circumference.
+- Tyre tread depth - the minimum legal tread depth is 1.6mm.
+This is measured across the central three-quarters of the breadth of the tyre and around the circumference of the tyre.

-- Tyre condition – tyres should be free from cuts, heavy side wall damage, lumps or bulges and foreign objects such as nails.
+- Tyre condition - your tyres should be free from signs of visual damage such as cuts, bulges or foreign objects such as glass.